 And here we go with the presidents who said no to the beard – but yes to the mustaches!

 The very ironically named Grover Cleveland was neither a blue, furry “Sesame Street” character, nor was he born in Ohio.
 His name was also not Grover (his given first name was Stephen, his middle name was Grover).
-New York born, his main distinction was to have been the only U.S. president to serve non-consecutive terms (#s 22 and 24).
+New Jersey born, his main distinction was to have been the only U.S. president to serve non-consecutive terms (#s 22 and 24).
 And for the purposes of this blog, he was the first mustached U.S. president.

 Roosevelt, #26, succeeded the non-bearded and non-mustached William McKinley, who was assassinated.
 Never one to be outdone, he not only survived an assassination attempt in Milwaukee in 1912, but kept on delivering the speech after he’d been shot.
 Bully on you, Mr. Assassin!